Writing

 Sonia’s poetry has received the 2011 Small Axe Literary Award in Poetry and was also shortlisted for the 2020 Montreal International Poetry Prize.

-Sonia’s poetry has appeared in various published journals including Small Axe, WomanSpeak: A Journal of Writing & Art by Caribbean Women, Poui, and The Caribbean Writer, and is also included in the bilingual poetry anthology of thirty-three contemporary Caribbean women poets The Sea Needs No Ornament/El Mar No Necesita Ornamento (2020, Peepal Tree Press) as well as the forthcoming Montreal Poetry Anthology.
+Sonia’s poetry has appeared in various published journals including Stand Magazine, Small Axe, WomanSpeak: A Journal of Writing & Art by Caribbean Women, Poui, and The Caribbean Writer, and is also included in the bilingual poetry anthology of thirty-three contemporary Caribbean women poets The Sea Needs No Ornament/El Mar No Necesita Ornamento (2020, Peepal Tree Press) as well as the forthcoming Writing for Our Lives Anthology (Peekash Press, 2024/2025), illuminating the urgency of the climate crisis for people and communities in Caribbean states.

 Her poetry can also be read online at PREE, Moko Magazine and at tongues of the ocean.